Topical Research

 - Each step in the Generate Bar shows a credit estimate before you confirm the run.

-- Editing the outline by hand is free.
+- Editing the outline by hand is always free.

 - Larger outlines cost more to generate, especially when using heavier models.